-Although Pokemeon Go has grabbed headlines this summer, a more unplugged treasure-hunt trend is also exploding in popularity around Western Washington.
+Although Pokémon Go has grabbed headlines last summer, a more unplugged treasure-hunt trend also started exploding in popularity around Western Washington.
 Our little evergreen slice of heaven is becoming known as a hub of the painted-rock movement, which — with the help of community-driven Facebook groups — is spreading kindness around our state, one rock at a time.

 Once upon a rock

 A lifetime resident of Bremerton, I was first introduced to hiding and seeking painted rocks through Kitsap Rocks, a Facebook group created by a group of women who wanted to do community art projects with homeschooled students.
 According to cofounder Cathy Tomko, Kitsap Rocks was Inspired by Port Angeles Rocks, one of the first such groups in our state, and the idea took off.
 Tomko notes that through the group (now numbering 5,890 members), they have been able to "connect all of the cities in Kitsap County to encourage art and creativity."

 The premise is simple: Gather a few supplies (flat, paintable rocks, acrylic paint, sealer, paint brushes), decorate your rock — getting as creative as you like — and seal it.
 Write instructions on the bottom of the rock that tell the finder which Facebook group to post a photo to once it's found.
 Then, hide.
 You can also post a photo of the rock on the page after it's hidden, giving clues as to location.
 Popular hiding spots include waterfront parks, playgrounds and family-friendly hiking trails.